tablekat/cake-discord/README.md

 # cake-discord

-A mild attempt to bring [Cake Theme](http://danielpintilei.cf/Cake/) to [Discord](https://discordapp.com/).
+A mild attempt to bring [Cake Theme](http://danielpintilei.cf/Cake/) to [Discord](https://discordapp.com/) (via [BetterDiscord](https://betterdiscord.net/home/) themes).
 I'm still not sure how I feel about it!!
 Not completed either, but enough to be useable.

 ![Preview](http://i.imgur.com/CXDJaMJ.png)